-Navigating the busy sidewalks of a beachside city in southern California was not bad as a shorter-than-average eleven-year-old.
-I was able to easily weave my way through the sea of adults, some talking on their cellphones in a very official-sounding way while other younger adults grouped together and talked about how the surf was that morning.
-Surprisingly not a lot of people were heading in the direction I was, although when I started passing more police cars than usual I knew I was on the right track.
+Navigating the busy sidewalks of a beachside city in southern California as a shorter-than-average eleven-year-old was surprisingly not too bad.
+I was easily able to weave my way through the sea of adults.
+Some were talking on their cellphones in a very official-sounding way, while other younger adults grouped together to talk about how the surf was that morning.
+Surprisingly, not many people were heading in the direction I was.
+Although when I started passing more police cars than usual, I knew I was on the right track.

 I came to a screeching halt at a police barricade that I was barely tall enough to see over.
-My eyes were glued on the floating circular portal that looked almost like an indentation in midair.
-It seemed to pulse every once in a while and the air around it seemed different.
-Thicker yet lighter somehow, as if the humidity in the air had gotten denser without the added stickiness.
+My eyes were glued to the floating circular portal that looked almost like an indentation in midair.
+Although it seemed innocuous enough, I could make out a faint pulse of energy that made the edges waver slightly every few minutes.
+And even weirder was that the air around it seemed different: thicker yet lighter somehow, as if the humidity in the air had gotten denser without the added stickiness.

-A temporary platform had been constructed to have better access to examine the gate.
-Civilians who weren’t permitted within the barrier were looking at the gate with both curiosity and a hefty amount of apprehension while policemen patrolled the area.
-Luckily the policemen didn’t seem to think a curious kid was a threat, so they left me alone to watch with wide eyes.
+A temporary platform had been constructed for better access to examine the gate.
+Civilians who weren’t permitted within the barrier regarded the gate with both curiosity and a hefty amount of apprehension while policemen patrolled the area.
+Luckily, the policemen didn’t seem to think a curious kid was a threat, so they left me alone to watch with wide eyes.

 Taking a quick look around to make sure no one was paying attention to me, I took a steadying breath and then glanced up at the sky.
 “System!”
 I whispered as firmly as I could.
-A game screen didn’t appear though so I frowned and tried again.
+When a game screen didn’t appear, I frowned and tried again.
 “Home screen?”
 Still nothing.
 “Oh!
 Stats!
 Or status screen?
 Menu?
 Hello?”

 Even after using every gaming command I could think of, no floating screen appeared in front of me.
 I chewed my bottom lip softly as I tried to recall stories that had gates in them that didn’t have a gaming mechanic.

 “Oh!
 Is this one of those stories where constellations or minor gods sponsor their chosen human and help them achieve their potential?”
 I wondered aloud, glancing up at the cloudless blue sky.
-“Wait… if that’s the case aren’t I too young to be chosen as a player?
+“Wait… if that’s the case, wouldn't I be too young to be chosen as a player?
 What gives!”

-Grumbling to myself I loitered around the barricaded gate, wondering how exactly an eleven-year-old girl was supposed to fit into a story with dungeons opening up to different worlds full of monsters and treasures.
+Grumbling to myself, I loitered around the barricaded gate, wondering how exactly an eleven-year-old girl was supposed to fit into a story with dungeons opening up to different worlds full of monsters and treasures.
 I stuck around until my stomach began to rumble petulantly.
-Deciding that I'd better focus even more on being healthy and fit if this was an action story, I made my way back to the empty apartment intent on making myself as healthy a dinner as possible.
+Deciding that I'd better focus even more on being healthy and fit if this was an action story, I headed back to the empty apartment, intent on making myself as healthy a dinner as possible.

 The next day I packed my school backpack full of snacks, water bottles, and an interesting book I found on the tiny bookshelf that the Simmons’ had in the living room.
 Feeling prepared, I walked the few blocks from my temporary home to the barricaded gate.
 One of the policemen who had been there the day before seemed to recognize me and walked in my direction.
 I skipped up to the barricade, trying to exude childlike innocence, and smiled up at the police officer who looked like he was old enough to have a kid of his own.